Professional Certification Handbook

 Texas State University offers several professional certification programs for students who have teaching experience, certification, and/or a master's degree.

-- Click here for a list of programs, faculty advisors, and links to information about admission and requirements for these programs.
+- Click here for a list of programs that lead to professional certification, faculty advisors, and links to information about admission and requirements for these programs.

 - Follow the instructions below for each step on the pathway toward your certification: applying to your program, registering for coursework, applying for certification testing, and applying for issuance of a certificate.